ericlyv/Test/README.md

 I noticed that I can create new pull requests???

 I will try to pull a new one after this commit to see what happens.

+Commit 5: Changes are seens.
+All deleted or changed texts show as red and the new text is displayed below it.

+I clicked on pull new request and selected the test-edits (a.k.a this branch) but it only brings me to compare this branch to the master.

+I guess you cannot pull new requests but you can make more commits.

+I will merge now to master now.